bucciadimela2-0/deep_learning_application/README.md

 <img src="proj1/gradcam_results_attack/sample_4_gradcam.png" width="250"/>
 </div>
 The analysis reveals how adversarial perturbations dramatically alter the model's attention patterns.
 In the original images, the model focuses on semantically relevant features; however, under adversarial attacks, attention either scatters to irrelevant regions or concentrates on attack-induced artifacts.
+This phenomenon is clearly illustrated in other two cool examples, namely image 1 and image 7.
 </details>

 ## :test_tube: Lab3 - Transformers and NLP